felichio/radiancejs/README.md

-# functionaljs
+# functionjs
 Functional Programming in Javascript